Descriptions, photos and details

 Commemorated by the Church on March 4th

 St. Casimir was the son of Casimir IV, the Grand Duke of Lithuania and the King of Poland.
 St. Casimir was declared a patron of Lithuania and Poland, and also of Lithuania’s youth.
 The city of Naples and the Knights of Malta, who had fought against Muslim Turks in the Mediterranean area, also consider St. Casimir as their patron.
-In Venezuela there is a small town named in the Saint’s honor, as well as St. Casimir Church and Monastery.
-This Saint sets an example for young people because of his prudence, justice, sensitivity and chastity.
+In Venezuela, there is a small town named in the Saint’s honor, as well as St. Casimir Church and Monastery.
+This Saint sets an example for young people because of his prudence, justice, sensitivity, and chastity.

 Prince Casimir was born in Wavel Castle in Krakow on October 3, 1458.
-As a child he was educated by the best teachers of the time.
+As a child, he was educated by the best teachers of the time.
 One of them – Jan Dlugosz – was a famous historian and a priest of Krakow.
 According to surviving historical accounts, the Prince was an extremely gifted student.
-He was very eloquent and fluent in Latin, Polish and German languages.
-According to historians, St. Casimir is described as a person of refined taste, an educated mind, great eloquence and nobility.
+He was very eloquent and fluent in Latin, Polish, and German languages.
+According to historians, St. Casimir is described as a person of refined taste, an educated mind, great eloquence, and nobility.

 One of the most memorable events of Prince Casimir’s life was when at the age of thirteen he marched with the army to claim the throne of Hungary.
 When the military expedition failed, the young Prince had to bear the shame and humiliation resulting from his military defeat and unsuccessful political strategy.
-It is believed that this event had a strong influence of the formation of St. Casimir’s character.
-Throughout the remainder of his life he never participated in any other military engagements.
+It is believed that this event had a strong influence on the formation of St. Casimir’s character.
+Throughout the remainder of his life, he never participated in any other military engagements.
 It wasn’t until several decades after his death that he repeatedly inspired Lithuanian army victories.
 In one of those instances he appeared on horseback in front of the Lithuanian army, and on another occasion, he answered the prayers of Lithuanian troops by helping them defeat the much larger army of Moscow.

 After several years Casimir developed tuberculosis.
-During the remaining years of his life, the Prince aided his father ruling Lithuania.
-In Vilnius, just like earlier in Krakow and Radom, he cared for the poor, was generous to the churches and monasteries and sponsored the Bernardines, who were established by his father.
+During the remaining years of his life, the Prince aided his father in ruling Lithuania.
+In Vilnius, just like earlier in Krakow and Radom, he cared for the poor, was generous to the churches and monasteries, and sponsored the Bernardines, who was established by his father.
 While living in Vilnius, Casimir devoted a large portion of his time to prayer.
 He would even get up at night to pray at churches.
 Since at that time they would be closed, the Prince would often be found kneeling at the locked door.
 St. Casimir was called the embodiment of silent piety.
-Another important fact of the Saint’s life was a deliberate choice to remain chaste.
+Another important facet of the Saint’s life was a deliberate choice to remain chaste.
 At that time, it was believed that spending a night with a woman was a cure for tuberculosis.
-It is said that his parents and relatives tried their best to convince the Prince to do it, but he reproached them saying that they should be ashamed offering this impermissible solution.
+It is said that his parents and relatives tried their best to convince the Prince to do it, but he reproached them saying that they should be ashamed of offering this impermissible solution.